 - Some of the information in this article was inspired by a photography workshop run by Tony Beck and Nina Stavlund at Always an Adventure.
 If you’re based in Ottawa, this is a fantastic course!

-- If you’re interested in purchasing my camera and lens setup: the Nikon D7200 is available on amazon.com and amazon.ca.
-The Nikkor 200-500mm lens is available on amazon.com and amazon.ca.
+- If you’re interested in purchasing my camera and lens setup: the Nikon D7200 is available on Amazon as is the Nikkor 200-500mm lens.
 If you choose to purchase via these links, I will earn a small commission at no extra cost to you.
 This goes towards the cost of running this site which is greatly appreciated!